grecoe/AzureStorageValidation/README.md

 In general, as a user you will perform the actions in this order from top top bottom.
 You will revisit the second and third steps fairly regularly and the first step very infrequently if at all after the first run.

-- Injest a batch of blob information into the storage table.
+- Ingest a batch of blob information into the storage table.
-    - Injesting the same file has the same effect as a rebase.
+    - Ingesting the same file has the same effect as a rebase.
     - This step is used to seed the storage table, or add to the entries.
 - Validate that the files that have been recorded in the storage table still have the same MD5 hash in the storage account.
     - This step is used to ensure that your blobs have not changed since you put them in or last validated your service/product.
 This should be run each time before performing a deployment/install.